 Bespoke Curtains & Blinds in Romford, used to be based in North West London.
 With many existing clients and referrals still coming from that area, the business owner decided that by creating a website, she could attract new clients closer to her premises, as well as the Home Counties.

-Perfect Layout Digital Marketing worked with the owner, to understand the industry and wrote all the content for the site.
+Perfect Layout Digital Marketing worked with the owner, to understand the industry and wrote all the content for the site. it created specific location pages within each of the counties to ensure that her site would be found in organic search.
 Within a week of the site going live, her first local lead called through.